Identification at the Zero Lower Bound: Simultaneous equations model

-Now, consider the restriction $\lambda\in\left[ 0,1\right] .$ If we interpret $\lambda$ as a measure of the efficacy of unconventional policy, this restriction implies that unconventional policy is neither counter- nor over-productive.
-Specifically, it says that the effect of QE on $\pi_{t},$ which is given by the coefficient $\beta^{\ast}=\lambda\beta$, cannot be of a different sign or of higher magnitude (in absolute value)\ than the effect of conventional policy.
-I will now discuss the implications of this restriction for the identification of the structural parameters.
+Let us define a new parameter $\lambda$ such that $\beta^*=\lambda \beta$.
+The restriction indicated by the light gray areas in Figure \ref{fig: id set} corresponds to $\lambda\in\left[ 0,1\right]$.
+If we interpret $\lambda$ as a measure of the efficacy of unconventional policy, this restriction implies that unconventional policy is neither counter- nor over-productive.
+This reparameterization offers a convenient way to discretize the parameter space when we compute the identified set numerically, as is the case in the more general model discussed in the next section.

+In this bivariate model, it is possible to characterize the identified set analytically.
+Here, I discuss the identified set for $\beta$ and defer the discussion of $\lambda$ to Appendix \ref{s: bounds}.